-Chicago’s proud golf heritage is often traced to The Chicago Golf Club, which was the United States’ first 18-hole golf course on the site of the present-day Downers Grove Golf Course.
+Chicago’s proud golf heritage is often traced to The Chicago Golf Club, which was the United States’ first 18-hole golf course on the site of the present-day Belmont Golf Club.
 However, not many know that Chicago was also home to the golfer who became the first female Olympic Champion in history.

 In 1900, Margaret Abbott was a 23 year-old artist who came from an influential Chicago family and lived in the old Marquette building, which was located on the east side of Rush street.
 According to The Chicago Tribune, the Marquette and nearby Charlevoix apartment buildings housed many socially prominent residents at the time.